aws-samples/aws-service-catalog-portfolio-partition/README.md

             FunctionName: !GetAtt PartitionPhaseBFunction.Arn
     ```
 ## Portfolios and Products Onboarding
-To apply the security partition on a new created portfolio, you will have to add a tag option to it and to revise your products to include the SetSecurityPartition custom resource.
+To apply the security partition on a new created portfolio, you will have to revise your products to include the SetSecurityPartition custom resource.
-1. Add tag option to the portfolio:
-    ```bash
-    name=<NAME>
-    portfolioid=`aws servicecatalog list-portfolios --output text --query "PortfolioDetails[?DisplayName=='$name'].Id|[0]"` tagid=`aws servicecatalog create-tag-option --key PortfolioId --value $portfolioid --output text --query "TagOptionDetail.Id"` aws servicecatalog associate-tag-option-with-resource --resource-id $portfolioid --tag-option-id $tagid
-    ```
-    Be sure to replace the \<NAME\> with your portfolio name.
-1. For each product associated with the portfolio, its CloudFormation template should be modified to include the custom resource in the following format:
+For each product associated with the portfolio, its CloudFormation template should be modified to include the custom resource in the following format:
     ```yaml
     SetSecurityPartition:
        Type: Custom::SetSecurityPartition